-This article gives Topology examples and explains the benefits of using UFiber GPON equipment as well as covering basic knowledge on how to implement GPON equipment.
+This article gives topology examples and explains the benefits of using UFiber GPON equipment and covers basic knowledge on how to implement GPON equipment.

 Table of Contents

-These are some of the characteristics, advantages and strengths offered by GPON (Gigabit Passive Optical Network):
+These are some of the characteristics and advantages of choosing to use GPON (Gigabit Passive Optical Network):

-- GPON's purpose is to carry Ethernet packets across much further distances with less noise and greater bandwidth.
+- The purpose of GPON is to carry Ethernet packets across much further distances with less noise and greater bandwidth.

 - Consider the GPON network as a high-bandwidth, long distance carrier for Ethernet Packets.

-- Using Passive Optical Network with Single Mode Fiber allows long distances without the need for “active” distribution points.
+- GPON uses a Passive Optical Network with Single-Mode Fiber which allows long distances without the need for “active” distribution points.

 - Mass deployment scenarios are capable for multi-dwelling units (MDUs)